yiisoft/validator/docs/guide/configuring-rules-via-php-attributes.md

 ### Passing along with data for validation

-Probably one of the most neat ways is to pass DTO instances with declared rules filled with data without any additional
+Probably one of the neatest ways is to pass DTO instances with declared rules filled with data without any additional
 setup:

 ```php